sr1777/graph_theory_fibonacci-based_encryption/README.md

 Works in byte-space (0–255) with modulo arithmetic to avoid overflow.

+Validated the scheme on 15,715 bytes of input, yielding 7,858 Fibonacci-indexed partitions and perfect (100%) reversibility.
 ## How It Works

 1. Encode the message and add boundary bytes (`'a'` and `'z'`).